 Make use of your grater

 Making a pureed vegetable soup?
 Grate your veggies instead of chopping them.
 If you cut them into chunks, they’ll take 20 minutes or more to soften.
 But grated, they’re ready in a flash.
-Try one of these 32 vegetarian meals ready in 30 minutes or less.

 Let your pots do double duty

 When you sauté or simmer something moist—such as vegetables, beans, or sauces—lay a different food on top (especially a protein like fish, chicken, or eggs), cover with a lid, and let the steam naturally cook that upper layer.
 For instance, for a fast eggs Florentine, steam the eggs on top of the spinach rather than poaching them separately.